ClarissaIngraham/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-Welcome to this tutorial, on configuring Network Security Groups (NSGs) and inspecting network protocols within your Azure environment. <br />
+In this tutorial I will guide you through the steps to create resources in Azure, observe various types of network traffic using Wireshark, and understand the behavior of different protocols. <br />